 And The Namesake Santa Maria Grill

-The traditional grill used for this style of barbecue is this one you see here: a massive cast iron grill that's been aptly coined a Santa Maria Grill.
-It gets loaded with "red oak" coals then topped with a cast iron grate that gets lowered and raised as needed to adjust the cooking temperature.
+The traditional grill used for this style of barbecue is the one you see here: a massive cast iron grill that’s been aptly coined a Santa Maria Grill.
+It gets loaded with “red oak” coals and then topped with a cast iron grate that gets lowered and raised as needed to adjust the cooking temperature.

 You don’t have to have this type of grill to make a delicious Santa Maria-style BBQ, but it certainly helps.
 Oh, and because these grills are open pits, the meat has less smoke flavor than you’d taste in Texas but not quite all the char you’d get from a charcoal grill.

-The Cooking Method Is Hot And Fast
+Santa Maria BBQ Cooking Method Is Hot And Fast

 While most BBQ aficionados will proclaim that barbecue is all about “low and slow” (as in low heat and a slow, long cooking time), Santa Maria BBQ is the exact opposite.
 As opposed to Texas-style barbecue, this California style uses relatively quick-cooking cuts (namely tri-tip) and grills them over a fire in a short amount of time.